 So, if the unconscious mind can’t solve a problem with its own tools, it remains on hold, and that is why it is more effective.
 While the conscious mind is under the influence of anxiety and leads to hastening a process that would require more time to be properly developed, the unconscious mind instead cannot do it.
 It either exists or it doesn’t.

-But where do the intuitions come from?
+Where do the intuitions come from?

 The term intuition comes from the Latin word ‘intueor‘, composed of in “inside” and “to look”, that is “to look inside” and is a form of knowledge that cannot be explained by words, which is revealed by sudden flashes.